matthew-michal/apartment_rental_nj_2025/docs/original_readme.md

 # 🏠 Apartment ML Pipeline with Monitoring & Orchestration

 A comprehensive machine learning pipeline for North New Jersey apartment rental price prediction featuring real-time monitoring, automated orchestration, and intelligent alerting.
+I built this repo to help a friend find an apartment in North NJ along the Morristown/Gladstone train line as they commute to NYC for work.

 ## 🎯 What This Pipeline Does